garnix-io/terms-and-conditions/terms.md

 any reason whatsoever and without limitation, including but not limited to as a result of a breach of any provision under these Terms.

-If you wish to terminate your account, please reach out to your account administrator or contact@garnix.io.
+If you wish to terminate your account, please reach out to contact@garnix.io.

 All provisions of these Terms which by their nature should survive termination will survive termination, including, without limitation, intellectual